 File Date

-According to the complaint, Celgene’s anticompetitive conduct to exclude generic entry included obtaining invalid patents, blocking generic manufacturers’ access to samples (needed to conduct the testing necessary for FDA approval), filing baseless Citizen Petitions, and pursuing sham patent litigation.
-Subsequently, Celgene (and later Bristol-Myers) entered into an unlawful reverse payment agreement with the generic manufacturers to delay entry of generic Revlimid until March 2022.
+According to the complaint, Celgene’s (and later Bristol-Myers’s) anticompetitive conduct to exclude generic entry included entering into unlawful reverse payment agreements with the generic manufacturers to delay entry of generic Revlimid until March 2022.
 Although generic entry commenced in March 2022, it is subject to single-digit volume caps until 2026, resulting in ongoing supracompetitive pricing and harm to purchasers.

 This is a direct suit by Cigna Corporation; it opted out of a class action brought against Celgene Corporation (see In re Thalomid and Revlimid Antitrust Litigation, 2:14-cv-06997 (D.N.J., 2014)).
-As in the class action, this suit alleges the same monopolistic scheme, wherein Celgene took various anticompetitive steps to monopolize the market for generic versions of Revlimid (generic, “lenalidomide”) and/or Thalomid (generic, “thalidomide”).
-The present suit further alleges that Celgene and subsequently its parent Bristol-Myers (which acquired Celgene in November 2019) entered into an unlawful reverse payment agreement with generic manufacturers when settling the underlying patent litigation.
+As in the class action, this suit alleges the same monopolistic scheme, wherein Celgene took various anticompetitive steps to monopolize the market for generic versions of Revlimid (generic, “lenalidomide”).
+The present suit further alleges that Celgene and subsequently its parent Bristol-Myers (which acquired Celgene in November 2019) entered into unlawful reverse payment agreements with generic manufacturers when settling the underlying patent litigations.

-Subsequently, as would-be competitors sought FDA approval to market generic versions of Revlimid and/or Thalomid, the suit alleges that the defendants took a series of anticompetitive actions to block or delay those generics from coming to market.
-Those steps included Celgene using pretextual safety concerns to refuse to sell necessary samples of Revlimid and Thalomid to generic manufacturers for testing.
-That refusal served to delay the generic manufacturers from obtaining approval of the generic products by the FDA.
+As would-be competitors sought FDA approval to market generic versions of Revlimid, the suit alleges that the defendants took a series of anticompetitive actions to block or delay those generics from coming to market.

-Celgene later settled with at least 4 other generic manufacturers.
+Celgene and Bristol-Myers later settled with at least 9 other generic manufacturers, allocating the generic market through volume limits that allowed all generic manufacturers to charge supracompetitive prices.
 Those anticompetitive settlements have delayed robust generic competition until at least January 21, 2026.

 CASE TIMELINE